netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 More about harvesting metadata fragments with the THREDDS Harvester
 ```````````````````````````````````````````````````````````````````

-The options described above for the *Extract Unidata dataset discovery metadata using fragments* invoke the following process for each collection dataset or atomic dataset:
+The options described above for the *Extract Unidata dataset discovery metadata using fragments* (see http://www.unidata.ucar.edu/software/netcdf-java/formats/DataDiscoveryAttConvention.html for more details of these conventions) invoke the following process for each collection dataset or atomic dataset:

 #.
 The harvester bundles up the catalog URI, a generated uuid, the THREDDS metadata for the dataset (generated using the catalog subset web service) and the ncml for netCDF datasets into a single xml document.
 An example is shown below.
 #.
 This document is then transformed using the specified stylesheet (see *Stylesheet* option above) to obtain a metadata fragments document.